speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 annotated yaml schedule below and can be explored using the :ref:`advanced usage example<advanced-fine-tuning-lr-example>`.

-When specifying an LR scheduler configuration for a given phase, the ``new_lr_scheduler`` dictionary requires at minimum an ``lr_scheduler_init`` dictionary containing a ``class_path`` key indicating the class of the lr scheduler (:ref:`list of supported schedulers<supported_lr_schedulers>`) to be instantiated and wrapped around your optimizer.
+When specifying an lr scheduler configuration for a given phase, the ``new_lr_scheduler`` dictionary requires at minimum an ``lr_scheduler_init`` dictionary containing a ``class_path`` key indicating the class of the lr scheduler (:ref:`list of supported schedulers<supported_lr_schedulers>`) to be instantiated and wrapped around your optimizer.